-Individuals whose ICD also regulates pacing for bradycardia must also meet the standard for permanent pacemakers in 3.6.24.
+Individuals whose ICD also regulates pacing for bradycardia must also meet the standard for permanent pacemakers in 3.6.22.

-STANDARD Commercial drivers generally not eligible for a licence.
-May be eligible if cardiologist assessment indicates that the annual risk of sudden incapacitation is 1% or less, and the driver meets the standard for ICD implanted as a primary prophylaxis in non-commercial drivers 3.6.25

-Conditions for maintaining licence N/A

-Reassessment N/A

-Information from health care providers N/A

-Rationale CCS recommendation - an ICD may sometimes be implanted in low risk patients.
+STANDARD Not eligible for a commercial licence REVISED All recommendations are subject to cardiologist incorporating patient-specific considerations, and risk factors for arrhythmias and syncope.
+Drivers with ICDs or declining an ICD are disqualified from commercial driving on the basis of their underlying condition (e.g., ventricular dysfunction, history of ventricular arrhythmia) rather than the ICD itself.
+Conditions for maintaining licence N/A Reassessment N/A Information from health care providers N/A Rationale CCS recommendation - an ICD may sometimes be implanted in low-risk patients.
 Individual cases may be made for allowing a commercial driver to continue driving with an ICD provided the annual risk of sudden incapacitation is felt to be 1% or less.

-3.6.27 ICD implanted as secondary prophylaxis for sustained VT - Non-commercial drivers
+3.6.25 Implantable Cardioverter Defibrillator (ICD) implanted as secondary prophylaxis for sustained Ventricular Tachycardia (VT) without impaired consciousness - Non-commercial drivers

-STANDARD Non-commercial drivers eligible for a licence if they are assessed as NYHA Class I, II, or III it has been 1 week or more since ICD implant it has been 3 months or more since their last episode of sustained VT, and the conditions for maintaining a licence are met Conditions for maintaining licence Regularly check ICD at a device clinic and do not drive if there is an ICD malfunction Report to the authority if you experience an impaired level of consciousness or disability as a result of ICD therapy Reassessment Routine or more frequently at the discretion of the authority Information from health care providers NYHA classification Date of ICD implant Date of last episode of sustained VT Has driver experienced an impaired level of consciousness since ICD implant Rationale CCS recommendation
+STANDARD Eligible for a non-commercial licence if REVISED it has been 1 week or more since ICD implantation Conditions for maintaining licence Regularly check ICD at a device clinic and do not drive if there is an ICD malfunction Report to the authority if you experience an impaired level of consciousness or disability as a result of ICD therapy Reassessment Routine or more frequently at the discretion of the authority Information from health care providers NYHA classification Date of ICD implant Date of last episode of sustained VT Has driver experienced an impaired level of consciousness since ICD implant Rationale CCS recommendation